 Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference and to seek, receive, and impart information and ideas through any media regardless of frontiers.

 All states, from the most democratic to the most authoritarian, are committed to this doctrine through the UN system; to deny it is to deny the universality of basic human rights.
 While cultural distinctions or economic underdevelopment may affect the character or volume of news flows within a country or territory, these and other differences are not acceptable explanations for infringements such as centralized control of the content of news and information.

 Research and Scoring Process

 Freedom of the Press findings are determined through a multilayered process of analysis and evaluation by a team of regional experts and scholars.
-With its successive stages of coding and review, the process emphasizes intellectual rigor and aims for consistent and unbiased judgments.
+Through multiple stages of coding and review, the process emphasizes intellectual rigor and aims for consistent and unbiased judgments.